bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-07/index.md

-## Inference for a difference in two means
+# Inference for a difference in two means

-In this lesson we demonstrate setting up and conducting a hypothesis test to compare means from two independent distributions using simulation.
+Now let's look at estimating confidence intervals and testing for differences between two means.

 ### Motivation